2 Summary of Significant Accounting Policies

 Level 3: Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).

-The carrying amounts of financial assets and liabilities, such as cash and cash equivalents, marketable securities, accounts receivable and accounts payable approximate their fair value because of their short-term maturities.
+The carrying amounts of financial assets and liabilities, such as cash and cash equivalents, marketable securities, financial assets of the loans and receivables category and accounts receivable and accounts payable approximate their fair value because of their short-term maturities.

 HIERARCHY LEVEL 1